Amiens: Health

 Since 2014, the four sites have been gradually gathered on the current site of the South Hospital, with the exception of the long stay units for the elderly remaining in the Saint-Victor Centre.
 This merger will be completed in 2016 and allow the CHU of Amiens to increase its national and inter-regional dimension.
 This group represents the largest hospital construction of France and one of the most important in Europe with more than €630 million for work and equipment.
 At the end of the work, the total space of the CHU of Amiens will be 172000 m2.
 It will total three blocks of hospitals with 400 beds each.
 The CHU of Amiens is the largest employer in the Picardy region.
 At the end of the merger, there will be 6,700 employees, 1,300 students of the health professions, and 1,250 consultants who will go there each day.

 In order to maintain the availability of health units to the north of the city, a health center will open its doors in the first quarter of 2016, at the crossroads of the Avenue de l'Europe and the Rue Maurice-Ravel.
 This health space of 1200 m2 will host general practitioners and specialists of the CHU such as: cardiologist, a service of gynaecology-obstetrics, psychologists, dentist, and masseurs-physiotherapists.
 There is a promise of a permanence of care, 7 days a week and 24 hours a day.

 Alongside the CHU, there are three private clinics, resulting from the consolidation of old clinics in the city.
-These care and hospitalisation institutions for medical, surgical, and obstetrics came together to create a private hospital center in the Vallée des Vignes quarter, south of the city.
+These care and hospitalisation institutions for medical, surgical, and obstetrics came together to create a private hospital center in the Vallée des Vignes neighborhood, south of the city.